microsoft/IoT-For-Beginners/5-retail/lessons/2-check-stock-device/README.md

 ## Retrain the model

-Just like with the image classifier, you can retrain your model using data captured by your IoT device.
+Like with the image classifier, you can retrain your model using data captured by your IoT device.
 Using this real-world data will ensure your model works well when used from your IoT device.

 Unlike with the image classifier, you can't just tag an image.
 Instead you need to review every bounding box detected by the model.
 If the box is around the wrong thing then it needs to be deleted, if it is in the wrong location it needs to be adjusted.